pradeepiyer/portfolio-analysis/README.md

 **Trade-off:** Portfolio sacrifices 19% upside for 37% better downside protection.

 ## Output Files

+All files are saved to a directory named after your input CSV (e.g., `portfolio.csv` → `portfolio/` directory).

 **Main dashboard:** `index.html` - All metrics and 7 charts in one page